vincehacks/JavaScript-JQuery/README.md

 ### INTERNATIONAL SPACE STATION

 - Building a real time map that plots the exact location of the International Space Station as it revolves around the Earth.
+The map will refresh to the position of the actual space station every 1000ms and update the exact coordinates, altitude, and velocity.
 - Utilizing the [WhereTheISS.at](https://wheretheiss.at/w/developer) API that
   gives you the current latitude and longitude of the ISS, along with other features of the ISS.